About Lionberry Regenerative

 • Honey from SHoney Farm in Wamego, KS

-Together, these partnerships not only fuel Lionberry’s signature Restorative Refresher, but also strengthen local farm economies.
+Together, these partnerships not only fuel Lionberry’s signature Regenerative Hydration, but also strengthen local farm economies.
 Today, Lionberry is one of the largest customers for these small businesses—helping them grow as Lionberry grows.

 The Road Ahead